-This Whole30 sweet potato apple breakfast bake is naturally sweet, teeming with warming cinnamon, packed with protein, healthy fats, and fiber.
-The dish reminds me of a New Orleans-style bread pudding with its cinnamon and raisins, but it’s totally Whole30 compliant!
-A wonderful Whole30 breakfast, Whole30 sweet potato recipe, or paleo breakfast when you’re simply tired of eggs and bacon, this Whole30 sweet potato apple breakfast bake is bound to become a regular in your home.
+This paleo sweet potato apple breakfast bake is naturally sweet, teeming with warming cinnamon, packed with protein, healthy fats, and fiber.
+The dish reminds me of a New Orleans-style bread pudding with its cinnamon and raisins, but it’s totally paleo!
+A monthly or weekly staple in our home.

 So I decided to try on a couple new naturally sweet recipes, but many seemed too custardy, too small, too complicated.
 The idea to sauté sweet potatoes like a hash, adding in sweet, cinnamon-coated apples, then topping with a creamy egg mixture came to me, and I followed it without very high hopes.
 Sweet potatoes and eggs?
 That’s a solid meh from me… but as the scent of the sweet potato-apple mixture began to waft through the air, grounded with plenty of ghee and heady cinnamon, I fell madly in love.